Kody Case

-Kody Case (born September 11, 1998) is an American professional football wide receiver and return specialist for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Kody Case (born September 11, 1998) is an American professional football wide receiver and return specialist.
+He most recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at South Dakota and Illinois.
 He has also been a member of the Indianapolis Colts of the National Football League (NFL).

 Early life

 Case played high school football at South Central Calhoun High School in Lake City, Iowa as a wide receiver, running back, and defensive back.
 He recorded high school totals of 120 receptions for 2,205 yards and 32 touchdowns, and 142 carries for 1,432 yards and 18 touchdowns.
 He also totaled 147 tackles and 13 interceptions on defense.
 Case was a two-time all-state selection.
 He participated in basketball and track in high school as well.

 College career

 South Dakota

 Case first played college football for the South Dakota Coyotes from 2017 to 2021.
 He set a South Dakota freshman record with five receiving touchdowns in 2017.
 In the 2019 season opener, he tied the South Dakota single-game record for receptions with 11 receptions for 144 yards and two touchdowns.
 Overall, Case caught 82 passes for 1,157 yards and nine touchdowns during his tenure at South Dakota.
 He was medically redshirted in 2018 and the 2020 season was shortened due to the COVID-19 pandemic.
 He played with future Blue Bombers teammate Chris Streveler while at South Dakota.